 The PHA, Belmont Housing Resources for Western New York, is committed to improving the accessibility of its programs and services to eligible non-English speakers and limited English proficient (LEP) persons.
-Belmont has established a- Language Access Plan (LAP) to reduce barriers and ensure meaningful access to services, programs, and activities on the part of LEP persons.
-LAP represents the PHA's administrative blueprint to provide meaningful access to PHA's services, programs, and activities on the part of LEP hay's will undertake to meet this objective.
+Belmont has established a Language Access Plan (LAP) to reduce barriers and ensure meaningful access to services, programs, and activities on the part of LEP persons.
+LAP represents the PHA's administrative blueprint to provide meaningful access to PHA's services, programs, and activities on the part of LEP individuals.
+It outlines the tasks PHA's will undertake to meet this objective.
 PHA's Language Access Plan will be implemented subject to the availability of resources.